 - Capacity stamped on attachment identification plate (1). - Fork capacities and load centers are stamped on the side of each fork (2) (if equipped).
 This rating specifies maximum load capacity that the individual fork can safely carry at maximum load center (3).
 Total attachment capacity is multiplied by number of forks on attachment (if equipped), up to maximum capacity of attachment. - Maximum capacity as indicated on the proper capacity chart.
-See "Approved Attachments" on page 5-1. - When load rating of telehandler differs from capacity of the forks or attachment, the lower value becomes the overall load capacity.
+See Section Approved Attachments. - When load rating of telehandler differs from capacity of the forks or attachment, the lower value becomes the overall load capacity.